Optimal Neural Network Approximation for High-Dimensional Continuous Functions: Abstract

 \section{Abstract}

 Recently, the authors of \cite{SYZ22} developed a neural network with width $36d(2d + 1)$ and depth $11$, which utilizes a special activation function called the elementary universal activation function, to achieve the super approximation property for functions in $C([a,b]^d)$.
-That is, the constructed network only requires a fixed number of neurons to approximate a $d$-variate continuous function on a $d$-dimensional hypercube with arbitrary accuracy.
-Their network uses $\mathcal{O}(d^2)$ fixed neurons.
-One natural question to address is whether we can reduce the number of these neurons in such a network.
-By leveraging a variant of the Kolmogorov Superposition Theorem, our analysis shows that there is a neural network generated by the elementary universal activation function with only $366d +365$ fixed, intrinsic (non-repeated) neurons that attains this super approximation property.
-Furthermore, we present a family of continuous functions that requires at least width $d$, and therefore at least $d$ intrinsic neurons, to achieve arbitrary accuracy in its approximation.
-This shows that the requirement of $\mathcal{O}(d)$ intrinsic neurons is optimal in the sense that it grows linearly with the input dimension $d$, unlike some approximation methods where parameters may grow exponentially with $d$.
+That is, the constructed network only requires a fixed number of neurons (and thus parameters) to approximate a $d$-variate continuous function on a $d$-dimensional hypercube with arbitrary accuracy.
+More specifically, only $\mathcal{O}(d^2)$ neurons or parameters are used.
+One natural question is whether we can reduce the number of these neurons or parameters in such a network.
+By leveraging a variant of the Kolmogorov Superposition Theorem, we show that there is a composition of networks generated by the elementary universal activation function with at most $\totalneurons$ nonzero parameters such that this super approximation property is attained.
+The composed network consists of repeated evaluations of two neural networks: one with width $36(2d+1)$ and the other with width 36, both having 5 layers.
+Furthermore, we present a family of continuous functions that requires at least width $d$, and thus at least $d$ neurons or parameters, to achieve arbitrary accuracy in its approximation.
+This suggests that the number of nonzero parameters is optimal in the sense that it grows linearly with the input dimension $d$, unlike some approximation methods where parameters may grow exponentially with $d$.

 \keywords{Neural network, approximation theory, high-dimensional functions, special activation functions} \subjclass[2020]{41A99, 68T07}

 \pagenumbering{arabic}